lxremipsxm/jci-su25/README.md

 I will also use this supply to power the four servos, as they each can spike at 700mA+ under load, potentially causing errors in logic if all of them are powered by the UNO.
 Additionally, I will include a 470-1000uF capacitor to smooth out current.

+### Servo Library

+I need to modify my `servo_set_pos()` method to take another parameter, and use a simple switch-case block to modify the correct output compare register (OCRxA/OCRxB) based on which servo needs to be modified.
+I'm reusing the mapping from degrees to milliseconds from the previous implementation of this method.

+I've decided this is how I will connect my servos:

+Servo 1: OC1A - PB1 (Arduino D9)
+Servo 2: OC1B - PB2 (Arduino D10)
+Servo 3: OC2A - PB3 (Arduino D11)
+Servo 4: OC2B - PD3 (Arduino D3)

+Additionally, I need to set up Timer1 and Timer2 to behave similarly.
+I will put both in Fast PWM mode with TOP = ICRx, and set TOP to 255.
+In other words, this makes the timer count to 255 before resetting/triggering an interrupt.
+I'll set both to 255, since the 8-bit timer can only count to 255 (even though the 16-bit timer can count to 65535).
+I then need to prescale both of them identically, such that after 255 counts, approximately 20ms have elapsed.

+Math:

+$\frac{255}{(20*10^{-3})} = 12750$ counts/second

+Original clock speed = 16MHz

+$\therefore \frac{16000000}{12750} = 1254$

+The maximum prescaler value on the timers on the ATmega328p is 1024.
+If we use 1024 as the prescaler for the timer clock, it results in a period of 16.4ms.
+This will not work; instead, I'll use an Arduino Mega, with a ATmega2560, and use one of its four timers.

+### Adaptation for ATmega2560

+Since I am moving everything to an ATmega2560 for the additional timers, I have several things to update: the makefile, the DRV8825 `stepper_pin_set()` function, and the custom servo library.
+I will make these changes in a directory labeled `Final_Build/`, where I will store all the code that is fully functional and ready to go.

+I will use the following pins:

 ---